The Worst Places to Visit as an LGBTQ+ Traveller. It’s time to travel the world.

 Homosexuality carries a prison sentence, or death in Nigeria.
 It’s even illegal to discuss LGBTQ+ rights in Nigeria.

-Qatar was second, where the death penalty is carried, and Yemen was third, with a one year prison sentence if you’re single.
+Coming in second is Qatar, where the death penalty is carried, and Yemen was third, with a one year prison sentence if you’re single.

 Tanzania was fifth, and Iran sixth, with possible death sentences or 100 lashes.
 Sudan seventh.

 And beautiful Barbados?
 Well, not so good.
 Being LGBTQ+ carries a life in prison, though the actual sentencing is supposedly rarely carried out.
-The law is under review, since 2016, and an Attorney General said that the community should be ‘left alone’, and protected under the law.
+The law is under review, since 2016, and an Attorney General has said that the community should be ‘left alone’, and protected under the law.
 It’s the first country in the list not to offer the death penalty.

 Following Kenya at number seventeen was the Maldives.
 However, whilst previously researching the Maldives, many said that being an LGBTQ+ tourist was fine, and that locals were nice.
 However, public affection should be avoided.